A NEW APPROACH

 - Advanced technical and modeling skills that provide an analytical toolbox for moving fluidly across scales

 - Transferable skills fostered through diverse professional development opportunities and communications training

 - A global perspective on infectious disease issues

 These learning objectives are achieved through a unique blend of interdisciplinary curricular elements, participation in professional development activities, and through independent and collaborative research.

 The University of Georgia is the ideal setting for transformative graduate training in infectious disease ecology.
 UGA has over 100 faculty working in the area of infectious diseases.
 These faculty, representing eight different schools and colleges, are members of a cross-campus umbrella group, the Faculty of Infectious Diseases, which promotes interdisciplinary and integrative disease research across campus.

-As such, we are committed to capitalizing on the partnerships between our program and these across campus to engage students from other disciplines in the training of new curricular and professional development activities provided through IDEAS.
+We are committed to capitalizing on the partnerships between our program and others to engage students from other disciplines in the training of new curricular and professional development activities provided through IDEAS.